jahirfiquitiva/Queep-Issues-Tracker/README.md

 # Tap
 Tap is a floating button that allows you to quickly create Keep notes or Todoist tasks.

-This project is based on [Bubble Keep](https://github.com/VoxStudio/BubbleKeep/) project, and is made to give it a second/longer life.
+This project is inspired on [Bubble Keep](https://github.com/VoxStudio/BubbleKeep/) project.

 The purpose of this repository is to keep track of issues in the app, or feature requests from users.